Cannabis CannaFlavins 30x Stronger Than Aspirin In Cell Experiment

 Additionally, dietary consumption of various plant flavones is well established to offer neuroprotective, antioxidant and anticancer properties in several animal models.
-While the flavone biosynthetic pathways have been extensively studied in several plants, almost nothing is known about the process in cannabis.
-What has been discovered is that both cannaflavins A and B are cannabis specific metabolites.
+Scientists ahve studied the flavone biosynthetic pathways extensively in several plants.
+However, they know almost nothing about the process in cannabis.
+What they do know is that cannaflavins A and B are cannabis specific metabolites.

 Biosynthesizing Cannaflavins as Alternative to Current Anti-Inflammatory Medicine

 A research group, from the University of Guelph, generated media attention due to the ability to synthesize the cannaflavins A and B. This is important because it paves the way for the future developments of the large quantities of these agents.
 The group, headed by Prof. Tariq Akhtar, said that the ultimate problem with these molecules is that they are present in the cannabis at such a low levels, that it is not feasible to try to engineer the plant to produce more of them.
 Instead, they are working to develop biological system to create these molecules, which would lead to the opportunities to produce the larger quantities.

 The University of Guelph group partnered with the Toronto-based company, Anahit.
 International Corp, which licensed the patent from the university.
 The intent is to biosynthesize cannaflavin A and B outside of the cannabis plant.
 The company is looking forward to collaboration with this research group to develop effective and safe anti-inflammatory medicines from the cannabis phytochemicals that would provide an alternative to the non-steroidal anti-inflammatory drugs, according the COO of the company, Darren Carrigan.